-Widespread home-based working presents a variety of organisational and personal challenges, particularly because of the sudden change in circumstances requiring rapid adaptation.
+Home-based working presents a variety of organisational and personal challenges, particularly because it often involves a sudden change in circumstances requiring rapid adaptation.

 Employers have a duty to undertake risk assessments for employees while they are at work, including when they are working from home.
 Although it would not be practical, or safe, for workstations to be inspected by managers, or in many cases, for additional equipment/furniture to be provided, there are ways in which you can protect your health during this difficult time.